‘Bold And The Beautiful’ Spoilers For Tuesday, August 6: Flo Confesses To Ridge & Brooke

 Flo will summon the courage to tell Brooke and Ridge the truth, per Highlight Hollywood.
 They will be stunned as she relates the gory details of the past few months.
 Once they are over the shock, they will unleash their wrath on the former croupier.

 Ridge and Brooke will be angry that so many lives were ruined because of her deceit.
 Not only did Hope and Liam believe that their baby was dead, but their marriage was annulled and they lost so much time with their precious Phoebe (Madeline Valdez and River Davidson).
-Flo’s day of reckoning has come, and she’s about to lose everything including the love of her life.
+Flo’s day of reckoning has come, and she’s about to lose everything, including the love of her life.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.